[Copilot Studio] Tried generating .pptx/.xlsx from scratch with Code Interpreter

 The third slide contains insights.

-Based on the ARR, NRR, and operating profit margin provided, comments comparing the three companies were generated as bullet points.
+From the ARR, NRR, and operating profit margin provided, comments comparing the three companies were generated as bullet points.

-Even when creating the same "native bar chart" in Excel (openpyxl) and PowerPoint (python-pptx), the resulting appearance is not necessarily the same.
+Even when creating the "same native bar chart" in Excel (openpyxl) and PowerPoint (python-pptx), the resulting appearance is not necessarily the same.

-6. Caveats: Generation Time and Distribution
+6. Notes: Generation Time and Distribution

 The first is generation time.